 Your Labrador will likely examine the fence and work up to jumping before they try to jump over.
 Watch your Lab closely for signs they may jump.
 Signs include jumping up to look over the fence or running and jumping next to the fence.
 Discourage this behavior by bringing your Labrador inside when you see it.

 Needless to say, this training requires that you observe your dog when they are out in the yard.
 Your Labrador should never be left alone in the yard unsupervised if there is a risk of them jumping.

-Electric barriers by themselves are unlikely to be effective for the average Labrador that really wants to cross the boundary.
-However, attaching an electric fence to a physical fence can make a big difference in training your Lab.
-If enrichment and discouragement haven’t worked, an electric fence can provide instantaneous feedback to keep your Labrador from jumping fences.
+Adding an invisible fence can make a big difference in training your Lab.
+If enrichment and discouragement haven’t worked, an invisible fence can provide instantaneous feedback to keep your Labrador from jumping fences.